 Ford Focus Estate - Reliability & safety

-This Ford Focus is based on new underpinnings that’ll soon form the backbone for a range of models – including family MPVs – so the manufacturer has left nothing on the table when it comes to safety.
-The new model promises to be stronger, and far less likely to be involved in a collision in the first place thanks to advanced driver aids.
+This Ford Focus is based on entirely new underpinnings, promising to be stronger, and far less likely to be involved in a collision in the first place than the old model, thanks to advanced driver aids.
 What’s more concerning is Ford’s low scores for customer satisfaction and reliability, according to Ford owners that have filled out our Driver Power survey.

 Ford Focus Estate reliability

 According to our latest Driver Power owner satisfaction survey, the number of Ford owners reporting a fault within the first year of ownership was higher than average, at over 21%.
 Ford’s result in our manufacturers chart isn’t impressive, as it ranked 25th out of 29 brands.
-The Focus came 72nd out of 75 cars ranked, with the best scores for practicality and running costs; no other aspect scored well.
+Even more worryingly, the Focus failed to make our list of the Top 75 cars in 2022; in 2021 the best scores were for practicality and running costs, as no other aspect scored well.

 The latest Focus has been designed to be incredibly tough, with a 40% higher ability to absorb front impacts than before, but the Holy Grail is to avoid a collision happening at all.